Van Tienhoven cabinet

 The Van Tienhoven cabinet was the cabinet of the Netherlands from 21 August 1891 until 9 May 1894.
 The cabinet was formed by the Liberal Union (LU) and Independent Liberals (I) after the election of 1891.
 The right-wing cabinet was a majority government in the House of Representatives.
-Independent Classical Liberal Gijsbert van Tienhoven was Prime Minister.
+Independent Classical Liberal Gijsbert van Tienhoven was chairman of the Council of Ministers.